Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 EPA works with the community, businesses and other organisations to protect the environment.

 EPA recognises staff who are leaders in the areas of air quality, inland water, marine water, waste, landfill, land and groundwater, and odour.

 The process to submit complaints about the conduct of an EPA authorised officer.

-Submit a report when you’re on the go by using the Report Litter app available for iPhone and Android smartphones from iTunes or Google Play.
+Submit a report when you’re on the go by using the Report Litter app, available for iPhones from iTunes.